-The Washington Nationals recalled right-handed pitcher Lucas Giolito on Sunday and optioned infielder Wilmer Difo to Double-A Harrisburg.
-Giolito will start Sunday's game against the Colorado Rockies.
+The Washington Nationals recalled right-handed pitcher Lucas Giolito from Triple-A Syracuse and optioned right-handed pitcher Koda Glover to Triple-A Syracuse on Sunday.
 Nationals President of Baseball Operations and General Manager Mike Rizzo made the announcement.

-Currently ranked as the No. 4 overall prospect in Major League Baseball by MLB.com, Giolito entered the season as the No. 5 prospect in MLB per Baseball America.
-A hard-throwing right-hander who possesses an advanced fastball/curveball/changeup repertoire, Giolito has faced the New York Mets (twice) and the San Diego Padres in his previous Major League exposure.
+Giolito returns to the Nationals to make the third start of his Major League career, for which he'll take the ball on Sunday afternoon vs. the San Diego Padres.
+Currently ranked as the No. 1 overall prospect in Major League Baseball by MLB.com and ESPN.com, Giolito entered the season as the No. 5 prospect in MLB per Baseball America.
+A hard-throwing right-hander who possesses an advanced fastball/curveball/changeup repertoire, Giolito is 0-0 with a 4.70 ERA in two MLB starts (both vs. the New York Mets).

-Giolito is 6-5 with a 3.19 ERA in 21 Minor League starts this season, spread across three levels of the Nationals' system.
-With Triple-A, specifically, he is 1-2 with a 2.76 ERA in six starts.
-He has allowed one earned run or fewer in each of his last three MiLB outings and struck out 17 batters in that span.
-Over the course of his Minor League career, Giolito has struck out 9.8 batters per nine innings and significantly limited the longball, allowing just 0.4 HR/9.0 innings (18 home runs total over parts of five seasons).
+Giolito is 6-3 with a 3.08 ERA in 16 Minor League starts this season, spread across three levels of the Nationals' system.
+With Triple-A, specifically, he is 1-0 and did not allow an earned run (over 6.2 IP) in his one start with the Chiefs.
+Over the course of his Minor League career, Giolito has struck out 9.7 batters per nine innings and significantly limited the longball, allowing just 0.4 HR/9.0 innings (15 home runs total over parts of five seasons).

 Glover impressed in the first Major League assignment of his career.
 The 23-year-old right-hander tossed two scoreless innings of relief, allowing one hit and collecting one strikeout in two appearances.